 Meditation journaling is one of the simplest ways to track your progress over time, observe changes in how you feel during and after meditation, and find ways to improve your experience.

 The purpose of a meditation journal is to allow you to reflect on your experience and notice trends in your meditation practice.
 Anything that allows you to do that is an effective meditation journal.

 Of course, if you prefer being more organized or working in a more structured environment, later in this article you’ll find prompts, examples, and a meditation journal template you can print out yourself as a PDF.

-Let’s dive into the benefits of a meditation journal, some examples of the kinds of things you might write down, and a template to make it even easier to get started.
+Let’s dive into the benefits of a meditation journal, some meditation reflection examples of the kinds of things you might write down, and a template to make it easy to get started.

 The purpose of a meditation journal

 The goal of a meditation journal is to record your experience of meditation over time so you can follow the ups and downs of your practice, and notice trends.